plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 That's it!
 You are now counting your site stats with a privacy-first web analytics tool.
 You can now go to our website and access your Plausible Analytics account to view the dashboard.

-There are some optional Plausible features that we recommend you enable too.
+There are some optional features that you enable in the plugin settings.
 Here's a look at those.

 ## How to view your stats directly in your WordPress dashboard